 - Participation in flight deck duty or experimental stress duty.

-Members who participate in HALO (High-Altitude; Low-Opening) parachute jumps are eligible for $225 monthly instead of the normal HDIP of $150.
+The normal monthly HDIP is $150, however members who participate in HALO (High-Altitude; Low-Opening) parachute jumps are eligible for $225 monthly.

 Normally for HDIP to be authorized there are requirements for the number of hours assigned to an active flight deck or a required number of parachute jumps to be completed, etc.